purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Logistic-Regression/softmax-regression.md

 $$H(Y, \sigma(z)) = -z_y + \log\left( \sum\limits_{j=1}^k \exp(z_j) \right)$$

-## Question 4: Stochastic gradient descent for softmax regression
+## Stochastic gradient descent for softmax regression

 In this question you will implement stochastic gradient descent (SGD) for (linear) softmax regression.
 In other words, as discussed in lecture on 9/1, we will consider a hypothesis function that makes $n$-dimensional inputs to $k$-dimensional logits via the function